LucasWolfgang/QAS-Editor/README.md

 The structure of the class is based on the Moodle XML.
 The initial source code was forked from [moodle-questions](https://github.com/gethvi/moodle-questions) and has some inspiration from [moodlexport](https://github.com/Guillaume-Garrigos/moodlexport) and [markdown2moodle](https://github.com/brunomnsilva/markdown2moodle)

 The GUI uses code from [Megasolid Idiom](https://www.mfitzp.com/examples/megasolid-idiom-rich-text-editor/), [pyqt-collapsible-widget](https://github.com/By0ute/pyqt-collapsible-widget) and [Creating A Tag Bar In PySide](https://robonobodojo.wordpress.com/2018/09/11/creating-a-tag-bar-in-pyside/).
-All these coded were modified a lot, but even so, thank a lot for those who coded them.

 ## Requirements
 - Requires at least Python 3.
 If using all dependencies, at least Python 3.6.